PromptECO/clarity-sequence/README.md

 Returns a sequence without duplicate items.

-The canonical version removes duplicate items from a list of integers:
+The canonical variation removes duplicate items from a list of integers:

 ```clarity
 (distinct (seq (list max-len int)))